 Tenant should sign off on this agreement.
 Failure to adhere to the plan will be grounds to restart for non-payment.
 If judgment has been received already, you may simply need to file for possession.
-Plans should be monitored closely each month from your Aged Receivables.

 Criteria for length of Plan.